So, don't forget the raincoat, oh yeah and a- hat, a- scarf and- waterproof those shoes--now you're almost ready.

 Now, You're Ready!

-Street signs are NOT always apparent, at least to tourists.
+Street signs are NOT always apparent, at least to tourists and traffic is heavy.

 Next time we will get our car AFTER we leave Dublin.

-I WILL SAY THIS, the drivers are extremely courteous!
+I WILL SAY THIS, Ireland drivers are extremely courteous!
 It was amazing what they put up with, tourists, tourists, tourists.

 Getting Out Of The City-For Just A Bit....